-Miller Barondess represents defendant Virtual Sonics, Inc. (VSI), a cutting-edge digital music company, and the life-long dream of brothers Jeremy and Julian Soule, against plaintiffs Scott Mednick and his son, Skyler Mednick.
-Plaintiff Scott Mednick is a co-founder of Legendary Pictures, a prominent film production company, and was an executive producer for blockbuster films including, 300, Superman Returns, Teenage Mutant Ninja Turtles, Batman Begins, Batman and the Dark Knight, and We Are Marshall.
+Miller Barondess represents defendant Virtual Sonics, Inc. (VSI), a cutting-edge digital music company and the lifelong dream of brothers Jeremy and Julian Soule, against plaintiffs Scott Mednick and his son, Skyler Mednick.
+Plaintiff Scott Mednick is a co-founder of Legendary Pictures, a prominent film production company, and was an executive producer for blockbuster films including 300, Superman Returns, Teenage Mutant Ninja Turtles, Batman Begins, Batman and the Dark Knight, and We Are Marshall.

 The plaintiffs, former investors in VSI, allege that VSI violated the California Labor Code by failing to pay them deferred compensation when they sold their interests in August 2019.

-On May 4, 2021, the Mednicks sued VSI for violating the California Labor Code claiming that the deferred compensation was not part of the buy-out.
+On May 4, 2021, the Mednicks sued VSI for violating the California Labor Code, claiming that the deferred compensation was not part of the buy-out.
 The case proceeded to a jury trial on November 15, 2022.
-During trial, there were key admissions on the witness stand by the Mednicks that undercut their Labor Law claims.
+During the trial, there were key admissions on the witness stand by the Mednicks that undercut their Labor Law claims.
 Also, the undisputed evidence showed that the deferred compensation was part of the 2019 buy-out and that the Mednicks were not owed any additional monies under the terms of the deferred compensation agreement.

-On Friday, November 18, 2022, after 45 minutes of deliberation, the jury returned a unanimous defense verdict, wiping out plaintiffs’ claims.
+On Friday, November 18, 2022, after 45 minutes of deliberation, the jury returned a unanimous defense verdict, wiping out the plaintiffs’ claims.
 The jury found that the Mednicks are not owed any additional wages under the Labor Code.
 A judgment is pending.

 “The jury figured out what happened here and got the right result.
 This was a win for the good guys.
 The plaintiffs got everything they bargained for in the buy-out and were trying to leverage the company with this lawsuit.
-Virtual Sonics never budged and were resolute that it did not owe the Mednicks a penny more.
+Virtual Sonics never budged and was resolute that it did not owe the Mednicks a penny more.
 I am honored to represent such a great client.
 We thank the jury and the court for its diligence in this tough case,” said Sasha Frid, partner, Miller Barondess, LLP, and lead counsel for VSI.

 Scott Mednick and Skyler Mednick v.
 Virtual Sonics, Inc., CACD Case No. 2:21-CV-03755-MRW